CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 We might expect several level of data integrity and level of "truth" to cohabit, unless it's a fully automatized process at the onset (and still it could go rogue, etc).
 The concept of "representation of reality" takes precedence over "truth".

-So it's a layer cake and we have to see the merits of havng SALI LMSS in the loop or not, maybe it depends on the case context, and its evolution stage.
+So it's a layer cake and we have to see the merits of having SALI LMSS in the loop or not, maybe it depends on the case context, and its evolution stage.

-Then again, to have SALI LMSS as a sort of "back-bencher note taker" for humans-in-the-loop doesn't sound that bad.
+Then again, to have SALI LMSS as a sort of "back-bencher & note taker" for humans-in-the-loop doesn't sound that bad.

 #

 #### A-2-4.
 Generations and types of database and reality representation systems beyond that.

-Another aspect perhaps not to be omitted is the backward compatibility with other types of databases (SQL or non-SQL or else) in the ecosystem of dominant vendors and independent in-house developers, in addition to the small issue of making sure that SALI LMSS features can at some point work in _interoperability_ with above mentioned LCMS Legal Case Management Software.
+Another aspect perhaps not to be omitted is the backward compatibility with other types of databases (SQL or non-SQL or else) in the ecosystem of dominant vendors and independent in-house developers, in addition to the small issue of making sure that SALI LMSS features can work in _interoperability_ with above mentioned LCMS Legal Case Management Software.

 _We also agree with remarks by Diana (slightly edited below) that reality representation and use case do matter._